hillscottc/quest/README.md

 # About
-A web application for accessing an archive of questions.
+A web application for accessing an archive of questions with backbone and node

 # Technical Components
 - [Django](https://docs.djangoproject.com/) and [Tastypie](https://django-tastypie.readthedocs.org/) are used to serve the Clue data.